The Sacramental Preparation Process

 - Holy Eucharist

-Students in Grade/Level 2 begin to prepare for this sacrament in January and receive First Eucharist (First Communion) in April.
+Students Level 2 begin to prepare for this sacrament in January and receive First Eucharist (First Communion) in April.
 All students who have received their First Eucharist often have the opportunity to celebrate this sacrament by participating in special Children’s liturgies scheduled throughout the year.

-Students in Grade/Level 5 begin their preparation for this sacrament by participating in our Pre-Confirmation Program.
+Students in Level 7 begin their preparation for this sacrament by participating in our Pre-Confirmation Program.
 A full year of Pre-Confirmation preparation in our parish is required prior to admittance into the Confirmation Class.
-Students in Grade/Level begin the final stage/year of this process in September and receive the sacrament in May.
+Students in Level 8 begin the final stages of this process in September and receive the sacrament in May.